 Council Member Duties

-The Council is responsible for the overall general direction of the College through Policy Governance.
-The Council is responsible for:
+The Council is responsible for the overall general direction of the college through policy governance, including:

-- establishing, maintaining and monitoring Bylaws, Regulations, Standards of Practice, and Code of Ethics (see Legislation, Practice & Policy)
+- Establishing, maintaining, and monitoring policies which govern the CLPNA, including Bylaws, Regulations, Standards of Practice, and Code of Ethics (see Governance)

-The Council does not manage day to day operations, or the “means” of achieving outcomes.
-Formally, the Council deals with College business through the Chief Executive Officer.
+The Council does not manage day to day operations, or the means of achieving outcomes.
+Formally, the Council deals with the CLPNA’s business through the Chief Executive Officer.

 Attendance & Honorarium

-Serving on Council requires a significant amount of time to prepare for and attend meetings, committee work, preparation, ownership linkage, board education, and initial orientation.
+Serving on Council requires a significant commitment to prepare for and attend meetings, committee work, governance education, and initial orientation.